SarahMenks/SarahMenks/README.md

 🎓 I'm an **Information Systems** student at **UFMG!**
-🔬 Currenly working at VerLab, focusing on 3D computer vision and deep learning 💭 I'm curious about how systems, data, and AI can be used to solve real-world problems
+🔬 Currenly working at VerLab, focusing on 3D computer vision and deep learning

 ---